jsanfil/hidden-adventures-server/deploy/README.md

 # Hidden Adventures Deployment Baseline

-This is the first repeatable deployment and staging baseline for the Slice 1 server.
+This is the first repeatable deployment baseline for the Slice 1 server.
 It is intentionally conservative:

 - build one immutable server image
 - run schema migrations before traffic shifts